jabolcni/Lambergar/README.md

 In January 2025 version 1.0 was listed on CCRL 40/15 list and CCRL Blitz list with score 3209 &plusmn; 19 Elo and 3208 &plusmn; 17 Elo.

-In 27th of March 2025 version 1.1 was released, estimated strength is 3340 Elo blitz.
+On 27th of March 2025 version 1.1 was released, estimated strength is 3340 Elo blitz.

+On 21th of 2025 version 1.2 was released, slightly stronger than previous version.

 ## Credits